Apophus/cho_co/README.md

 # cho_co
-this is a website for a chocolate brand
+this is a website for a choco land club